apache/stratos/extensions/load-balancer/nginx-extension/README.md

-# Apache Stratos Nginx Load Balancer Extension
+# Apache Stratos Nginx Extension

-Stratos Nginx load balancer extension can be used for integrating Nginx with Stratos.
-It provides means of configuring the nginx according to the topology, composite application model, tenant information, application signups and domain mappings.
+Apache Stratos Nginx extension is a load balancer extension for Nginx.
+It is an executable program which can manage the life-cycle of a Nginx instance according to the topology, composite application model, tenant signups and domain mapping information received from Stratos via the message broker.

-## How it works
+## How it works:
-* The load balancer extension subscribe to the message broker and receives above information from Stratos.
+1. Wait for the complete topology event message to initialize the topology.
-* Afterwards it generates Nginx configuration and start an instance of Nginx with the generated configuration file.
+2. Configure and start an instance of Nginx.
-* Once a change in the above data set is detected a new configuration will be generated and the load balancer will be reloaded.
+3. Listen to topology update messages.
+4. Reload Nginx instance with the new topology configuration.